Background to NCP

 Who We Are

 New Communities Partnership (NCP) is a national umbrella network of migrant led groups in Ireland.
 Our membership comprises community and voluntary groups from Asian, Middle Eastern, North African, European, the Caribbean, South American and African backgrounds.
-Membership is drawn from refugee & asylum seeker individuals and groups, faith groups, second and third country nationals, EU migrant networks, first generation, and new & settled migrant groups.
+Membership is drawn from refugee & asylum seeker individuals and groups, faith groups, second and third country nationals, EU migrant networks, first generation, and new and settled migrant groups.

 NCP opened its first office in Dublin in 2005 and established offices in Cork and Limerick in 2006.
 As of February 2019, we offer services and support to migrants at our two offices in Dublin City and our third office in Cork City.